usexfg/DIGM/README.md

 ## **3. The Technology: Peer-to-Peer 2 the Core**

-DI₲M is built on a decentralized network of **Elder Nodes**.
+DIGM is built on a decentralized network of **Elder Nodes**.
 These nodes, operated by artists, labels, or service providers, form the backbone of the platform.

 Instead of uploading music to a central server owned by a corporation, artists host their encrypted audio files across this distributed network.
 When a listener buys or streams a track, the data is delivered directly from these peers.
 This architecture eliminates central points of failure and control, ensuring that the platform remains resilient, open, and censorship-resistant.